nickzoic/nick.zoic.org/art/waste-web-abstract-syntax-tree-editor/index.md

 date: '2018-03-12'
 layout: article
 slug: 'waste-web-abstract-syntax-tree-editor'
-summary: 'Editing an ASTs in the browser'
+summary: 'Editing an AST in the browser'
 tags:
   - languages
   - www